How To Have A Mary Poppins Inspired Day Out In London

 You’ll get more than just one spoonful of sugary treats at this creative and delicious afternoon tea at Aqua Shard.

-Launched to coincide with the relaunch of the five original Mary Poppins classic books, this afternoon tea of nostalgic sweets and savouries is available until April 2019.
+Launched to coincide with the relaunch of the five original Mary Poppins classic books, this afternoon tea contains nostalgic sweets and savouries.

 The menu is a gilt gold framed mirror menu – the mirror is a recurring symbol throughout the books – and tea is delivered on a custom-made tea stand with an umbrella on top and silver booted feet below.